dyhes/zulip/docs/translating/german.md

   on translating German Wikipedia articles into English.

 Some terms are very tricky to translate, so be sure to communicate with other German speakers in the community.
-It's all about making Zulip friendly and usable.
+It's all about making Aloha friendly and usable.

 ## Terms (Begriffe)